What is the eDNA?

 For projects with a long lead-in time, carrying out eDNA analysis will give an early indication of constraints on the development.
 Any required mitigation schemes can be incorporated from the start of the project, minimising hassle at later stages.

-What are the constraints and limitations?
+What are the constraints and limitations of an eDNA analysis?

 In a study of 239 ponds, eDNA analysis correctly detected GCN in 91.2% of sites, but also returned 8.8% of ponds as a false negative.
 That is to say, when there were GCN present, the eDNA results indicated that they were not present.